gwinndr/YOLOv4-Pytorch/README.md

 ## How to run
+You can change the network input dimensions by editing the width and height parameters in the given config file.
+Currently, I only support width=height dimensions to keep it simple.

+There's a bunch more stuff (mostly training related) in the config for you to edit if you want.

 ### Inferencing:
 Right, so first off, you can get a list of the arguments by running:
 ```